Slider0007/AI-on-the-edge-device/README.md

 image quality.
 The ideal setting may vary depending on your specific hardware setup and the Wi-Fi channel in use.

-## Inform Yourself
-There is growing [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/) which provides you with a lot of information.
-Head there to get a start, how to set it up and configure it.<br>
-ℹ️ Not every description is 100% suitable for this fork.
-Therefore please check [docs](/docs/) folder of this repository for any fork specific documentation.

 ## Firmware Installation

 There are several convenient options to install the firmware and prepare the SD card content.